kitten-science/kitten-scientists/docs/current/docs/development/devcontainer.md

 The development container is an OCI that you can run with Docker or other container runtimes.
 It provides a copy of the game, with the script already loaded into it.
 This allows you to make changes to the script, and quickly evaluate these changes, without having to build a userscript and load that into your userscript manager.

-> [!IMPORTANT]
+!!! info
-> The Kitten Science Development Containers are not to be confused with [VS Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/create-dev-container).
+    The Kitten Science Development Containers are not to be confused with [VS Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/create-dev-container).
 Kitten Science tries to be agnostic about development environments, and does not directly support features exclusive to VS Code.

 ## Quick Start